ian20040409/MusicAI-webview-ios/README.md

 - **Client User-Agent:** This identifier is required by the backend to allow access to protected routes.
 - **Remote Configuration:** Fetches the home URL from a remote endpoint, allowing for dynamic updates without requiring an app redeployment.
 The app automatically navigates to the new home URL when the configuration is updated.

+## Download

+You can download the latest pre-built version of the app directly from the **[Releases](https://github.com/ian20040409/MusicAI-Client-iOS/releases)** page.

 ## Getting Started
 > [!NOTE]
 > Build IPA using GitHub Actions